TradeForgeFR/Valhalla/README.md

 - Futures
 - Cryptocurrencies
 - Traditional assets in conventional markets
+- Connect all your trading account in only one place (Using Rithmic, Tradovate and cryptocurrency exchange's API)

 ---

-## Why Choose Valhalla Trading?
+## Why Choose Valhalla ?

 ### Open Source
-Valhalla Trading is open-source, ensuring transparency, flexibility, and the opportunity to contribute to its development.
+Valhalla is open-source, ensuring transparency, flexibility, and the opportunity to contribute to its development.
 The community-driven nature of the project fosters innovation and collaboration.

 ### Developer-Friendly
 Developers can harness the power of Avalonia to create custom plugins and contribute to the platform.
 Detailed documentation and sample plugins are provided to kickstart your development journey.

 ### Cutting-Edge Tools
-With our proprietary charting components and high customizability, Valhalla Trading offers tools that rival the best commercial trading platforms, while remaining free and open-source.
+With our charting components and high customizability, Valhalla offers tools that rival the best commercial trading platforms, while remaining free and open-source.

 ---